-- 1. Only use the approved mounting kits of Pfeiffer Vacuum for the connection of the turbopump. - 2.
+- 1. For the connection of the turbopump, use only the approved mounting kits from Pfeiffer Vacuum. - 2.
 Place the collar flange over the high vacuum flange of the turbopump.

 - 3. Insert the snap ring in the side groove on the high vacuum flange of the turbopump. - Attach the turbopump with collar flange, snap ring and centering ring to the counter flange according to the figure. - 5.
 Use all prescribed components for the turbopump. - 6.
 Screw the hexagon head screws into the tapped holes. - Observe the minimum tensile strength of the flange material and the screw depth. - 7.
 Fasten the hexagon head screws cross-wise in 3 steps. - Tightening torque: 5, 15, 25 ± 2 Nm